One minute, you feel clear and have a plan. The next? Your wife or girlfriend pokes you just right.

 I recently rewatched all the Star Wars movies, and something stood out to me like never before: the clear divide between the Jedi and the Sith.

-The Sith, (the dark side) fuel their power with raw emotion—anger, hatred, passion, love, vengeance.
+The Sith, (the dark side) fuel their power with raw emotion (anger, hatred, passion, love, vengeance).
 They react.

 Anakin Skywalker struggled with this.

-His love for his wife drove him down an even a darker path, terified he might lose her as he lost his mother—but the Jedi kept pulling him back, reminding him: That’s not the way.
+His love for his wife drove him down an even darker path, terrified he might lose her as he lost his mother.

-And that’s exactly what this work is about—No longer being controlled by fear.
+And that’s exactly what this work is about…No longer being controlled by fear!

 Most of today’s “heroes” we see in movies don’t follow the Jedi path.

-In modern movies, the main character is often fueled by vengeance—some injustice happens, and he lashes out in fury.
+In modern movies, the main character is often fueled by vengeance.

-This Hollywood version of ‘power’ has been glorified, but it’s not power at all—it’s pure reactivity, a misguided portrayal of what true strength really looks like.
+It’s pure reactivity, a misguided portrayal of what true strength really looks like.

 His values determine his course, not his momentary feelings.